dblock/code.dblock.org/_posts/2011/2011-04-04-carrierwave-saving-best-image-geometry.markdown

 ---
 layout: post
-title: "Carrierwave: Saving Best Image Geometry"
+title: "CarrierWave: Saving Best Image Geometry"
 redirect_from: "/carrierwave-saving-best-image-geometry/"
 date: 2011-04-04 15:54:14
 tags: [rails, ruby]
 comments: true
 dblog_post_id: 194
 ---
-I recently needed to find out the geometry of the image being uploaded via Carrierwave.
+I recently needed to find out the geometry of the image being uploaded via CarrierWave.
 Images come in many different sizes and shapes.
 What I want is to have a "best" image and store its actual size along with my image model.

 #### Define a Best Image

 First, lets define a "best" version of the image.
-That’s one that’s not being resized, only converted into JPG.
+That's one that's not being resized, only converted into JPG.

 {% highlight ruby %}
 class ArtworkUploader < CarrierWave::Uploader::Base